mluckcuck/mluckcuck.github.io/_drafts/modelChecking.md

 categories: ['model checking']
 ---

 This is a quick cheat sheet for the various model checkers that I come into contact with.
 It is by no means exhaustive and might be added to later.
-I regularly found myself looking up this information to remind myself which model-checkers do what and using which languages to decribe their models and specify their properties.
+I regularly found myself looking up this information to remind myself which model-checkers do what and using which languages to describe their models and specify their properties.
 Writing it down in one place seemed like a good idea.

 ## What is Model Checking?

 Model checking is a technique for verifying is a system is a _model_ for a formula; that is, the system has whatever property the formula describes.
-Model-Checking tools verify that a system exhibits a property by ehaustively exploring that system.
+Model-Checking tools verify that a system exhibits a property by exhaustively exploring that system.
 This means that model-checking generally requires finite-state systems and large numbers of states can make the problem intractable.
-However, automatic verification without having to write proofs can be very beenficial.
+However, automatic verification without having to write proofs can be very beneficial.
 Model-Checking is, relatively, quick; it can expose concurrency bugs, which are difficult to find by testing; and they produce a counterexample, a chain of behaviour that leads to a state that **doesn't** exhibit the property, which is invaluable for debugging.

 ## Model-Checking Tools